MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractionmanager.md

 # Windows.UI.Input.Spatial.SpatialInteractionManager

 ## -description
-Provides access to user input from hands, spatial controllers, and system voice commands.
+Provides access to user input from hands, motion controllers, and system voice commands.

 ## -remarks
 Spatial gestures are a key form of input for HoloLens.
 By routing the interactions from the SpatialInteractionManager to a hologram's SpatialGestureRecognizer, apps can detect Tap, Hold, Manipulation, and Navigation events uniformly across hands, voice and controllers.